 My name is Farjad.
-I'm a Lambda School grad.
-And I'm currently working as a software engineer at Arist.
-I've been kind of like a tech geek from a young age, built my first computer when I was 13 years old.
+I'm a Lambda School grad, and I'm currently working as a software engineer at Arist.
+I've been kind of like a tech geek from a young age.
+I built my first computer when I was 13 years old.

-You know, it's important to know like, what you want to do, and also what is not a good fit for you.
+I's important to know what you want to do, and also what is not a good fit for you.
 So I decided to pivot into software engineering.
-And that's how I learned about Lambda school, I started my first class and I was doing it part time initially.
+And that's how I learned about Lambda School.
+I started my first class and I was doing it part-time initially.

-I switched to full time over the summer.
-And then I got endorsed in October, did the job search for about two months and just got hired a couple of weeks ago, it was pretty hectic, but I learned a lot.
-And you know, I told myself that if this is what it's going to take in order to you know, make a change in my life, then it's worth it.
+I switched to full-time over the summer.
+And then I did the job search for about two months and just got hired a couple of weeks ago.
+It was pretty hectic, but I learned a lot.
+And you know, I told myself that if this is what it's going to take in order to make a change in my life, then it's worth it.
 I always thought that I would work in something related to technology.
-And now that, you know, I'm in software, it's really a dream come true.
+And now that I'm in software, it's really a dream come true.

-You know, and I feel incredibly blessed and I'm incredibly thankful for, for the opportunities that I've been given.
+I feel incredibly blessed and I'm incredibly thankful for the opportunities that I've been given.
 I think it's amazing what Lambda School is doing and the opportunity that they provide for people like me.